-Understanding Harmony in the Human Being - Harmony in Myself! : Understanding human being as a co-existence of the sentient 'I' and the material 'Body'.
+Understanding Harmony in the Human Being - Harmony in Myself! : Understanding human being as a co-existence of the sentient 'l' and the material 'Body'.

 Understanding the needs of Self ('I') and 'Body' - Sukh and Suvidha.
-Understanding the Body as an instrument of 'I' (I being the doer, seer andenjoyer).
+Understanding the Body as an instrument of 'I' (I being the doer, seer and enjoyer).